FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 appeals from Windfarms to be adjudicated by the Valuation Tribunal which could result in

-further financial losses from reduced Commercial Rates of €600k per annum (arrears of--- 20
+further financial losses from reduced Commercial Rates of €600k per annum (arrears of
+---
+20

 €3.5m), bringing potential losses to €1.7m per annum.
 Limerick City and County Council is